Board of Elections Location

 Receive an Absentee Ballot – By Mail

-If you desire an absentee ballot by mail, click here for an absentee ballot application.
-Fill in, print out and sign the application.
+If you desire an absentee ballot by mail, fill in, print out and sign the absentee ballot application.
 Be sure to provide all the required information indicated on the application.
 A hard copy of the completed and signed application must be mailed to or delivered to the Board of Elections’ office at the address above.
 Email or fax submissions cannot be accepted.
 The application must be received by the Board no later than noon the Saturday before the election, although that deadline will probably not allow enough time to receive the ballot via return mail.

 Ballots will not be mailed until the day after the voter registration deadline.

 Voters may vote at the Board of Election’s office during In-Office Absentee Voting Hours.

 Visit the Ohio Secretary of State’s site for more important absentee voting information.

 Register to vote and apply to recieve an absentee ballot using the current Federal Post Card Application (FPCA), available online at www.fvap.gov.